-If your toddler throws tantrums at bedtime, it is challenging to put them to sleep.
+Toddler tantrums at bedtime can be challenging, making it difficult to put a baby to sleep.
 However, understand that tantrums are a part of a child’s normal development.
 They often occur out of discomfort, hunger, frustration, or tiredness (1).

 Toddlers use verbal communication to express themselves freely by the age of two.
 However, they may still struggle to convey their thoughts clearly, hence the tantrums.
 These tantrums could be classified as exhaustion, temper, and frustration tantrums.
 While some toddlers participate in it rarely, others may do it quite often.

 Read to find out the possible reasons behind these tantrums and a few tips for managing them.

 Why Do Toddlers Suddenly Start Crying At Bedtime?